Introduction and Explanation

 Born in Kirkby

-I was born in Kirkby, in Diamond Avenue, in 1960 but we moved away when I was a baby.
+I was born in Kirkby, in Diamond Avenue, in 1960 but we moved away when I was still a baby.

 Family Diaries

-My mother and grandfather both kept diaries which, from 1914 to 1960s, were set in Kirkby.
-My grandfather, Gordon Parkin, ran a shoe shop in Station Street until 1959 when it was taken over by Fred Flint and then Gordon Sugg.
+My mother and grandfather both kept diaries which, from 1914 to the 1960s, were set in Kirkby.
+My grandfather, Gordon Parkin, ran a shoe shop in Station Street until 1958 when it was taken over by Fred Flint and then Gordon Sugg.
 To understand the diaries, I found I needed to understand people and places from Kirkby, in particular Station Street.

 A Walk Up and Down Station Street